hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 ## feature overview of "defined attributes", actors :[#here.C]

+before explaining what every term means, we'll give you a broad overview of the "defined attributes" system using the langauge that we'll develop throughout this document, as a broad (if jarring) introduction to both the library and the language.

   - association sets of this sort are specified mostly with simply a hash:

-    the association set definition has a surface form that is simply a hash whose each element has a value that is either `nil`, a simple symbol, or an array of symbols. (these symbols are the meta-associations.)  for example:
+    the association set definition has a surface form that is simply a hash whose keys are all symbols and whose values are all either `nil`, a symbol, or an array of "atomic" (i.e primitive) values that follow a particular grammar to be explained.

+    these values of the elements of the hash express the [#here.H] meta- associations (if any) of each association. for example:

         {
           first_name: nil,
           last_name: :required,
-          social_security_number: [ regex: /\A\d{3}-\d{2}-\d{4}\z/, :_sensitive ],
+          social_security_number: [ :required, :regex, /\A\d{3}-\d{2}-\d{4}\z/, :_sensitive ],
         }

-    (the example is didactic. `regex` not a built-in meta association.)
+    (the example is didactic. `regex` not a built-in meta-association.)

   - there is a fixed set of recognized "meta-associations"

     (this set is determined by the library, not the client.)
+    (you are not expected to know what "meta-association" means at this point.)

   - you can also employ "cheap" arbitrary meta-associations

-    these must start with an underscore. (none of the fixed meta- associations do now or ever will start with an underscore). meta-associations like these cannot accept a (meta) value. they are niladic ("flag"-like).
+    if you want to associate any arbitrary ad-hoc, flag-like meta- associations to any one or more of your associations you may do so by using symbols that start with an underscore. (none of the fixed meta- associations will ever start with an underscore, as part of our public API.) as suggested, meta-associations like these cannot accept any (meta) arguments; they are "niladic" ("flag"-like).

+    (this is a bit of a hack that exists because it's too useful not to have, and too easy not to implement in this manner.)

   - you can also employ "proper" arbitrary meta-associations inline :[#here.C.4]

-    .. with the top secret meta-association API, which is perhaps a feature island but covered and tracked with [#same].
+    .. with the top secret meta-association API, which is perhaps a feature island but covered and tracked with [#same] and/or [#here.9].

   - [no] dynamic associations: